-Midway through 2019, Matt Brunderman, chairman and CEO of Brunderman Brothers, was introduced to James Metzger, the founder, chairman and CEO of the Whitemore Agency.
+Midway through 2019, Matt Bruderman, chairman and CEO of Bruderman Brothers, was introduced to James Metzger, the founder, chairman and CEO of the Whitemore Agency.
 A business relationship quickly took form between the two and developed significantly within a few months.

 As successful as they have been individually with Bruderman Brothers—an investment banking house providing holistic advisory services, ranging from best-in-class sell-side and buyside M&A advisory services to capital-raising and strategic consulting services—and The Whitmore Agency— a leading Long Island insurance brokerage and financial services firm that focuses on special industries including funeral services, transportation and livery, restaurants and hospitality, construction and bonding, fine art and collectables, and the cannabis industry—the two have also forged a unique relationship working together.
 Here they reflect on their fortunate, fateful meeting and share an inside look at what, how and why it played out as it did.

 BEHIND THE HEDGES: Matt, how did you meet Jim Metzger, and how did the business side of your relationship get started?